Knowing which Portuguese prepositions to use with certain verbs can be a difficult grammar subject for learners.

 But that’s not all!

-There is actually another Portuguese preposition that Brazilians use to convey “going to” (for a short stay): the preposition em.
+There is actually another Portuguese preposition that Brazilians use that also implies a short stay: the preposition em.

 You might hear people saying: